stevegardiner26/aws-webservers-creation-guide/README.md

 Php should already be installed if not make sure you install it.

 Get Composer:
-Now we want to install composer https://getcomposer.org/download.
+Now we want to install [Composer](https://getcomposer.org/download).

 After composer is installed you can now install the PHP Mailer library